CVD-Grown Synthetic Diamonds, Part 1: History

 CVD synthetics are cut and polished in the same manner as natural diamonds, at the same cost.
 The stones can be laser inscribed on the girdle to allow easy preliminary identification.
 Figure 2 shows typical CVD-grown cut and polished synthetic diamonds.

-In the next installment of this series, we will look at the properties of CVD synthetic diamonds.
+In the next instalment of this series, we will look at the properties of CVD synthetic diamonds.

-Dr. Robert Linares is owner of the consulting firm Integrated Diamond Technologies, LLC.
+Dr Robert Linares is owner of the consulting firm Integrated Diamond Technologies, LLC.
 An expert in crystal growth technologies, he was co-founder of Apollo Diamond Inc., which produced some of the first gem-quality CVD synthetic diamonds.
-Dr. Linares received the Department of the Navy’s 2002 Berman Award for breakthroughs in diamond-based quantum computing research and applications.
+Dr Linares received the US Department of the Navy’s 2002 Berman Award for breakthroughs in diamond-based quantum computing research and applications.